Financial market participants: Speculation

-Institutional vs. Retail
+Institutional versus retail

 Institutional investor

 An institutional investor is an investor, such as a bank, insurance company, retirement fund, hedge fund, or mutual fund, that is financially sophisticated and makes large investments, often held in very large portfolios of investments.
 Because of their sophistication, institutional investors may often participate in private placements of securities, in which certain aspects of the securities laws may be inapplicable.

 Retail investor

 A retail investor is an individual investor possessing shares of a given security.
 Retail investors can be further divided into two categories of share ownership: